rhventures/react-native-dropdown-selector/Test-DropDown-Selector/README.md

 4. Now in the capacity builder, make sure all the middle boxes are showing *text*
 5. click *save*

--   After everything, your set up should looks similar to this:
+-   After everything, your set up should look similar to this:
 -   ![alt text](AppiumInspector.png)
 6. Leave the Inspector open for the Next Step